Cellard/process-manager/README.md

 ## How it works

-Process Manager keep locks in temp files.
+Process Manager keeps locks with process id.

-Lock file stores process id.
-Project Manager watches if process is alive and automatically release lock if process disappears.
+It watches if process is alive and automatically releases lock if process disappears.

 Even if your task running for hours — manager will watch it activity.